 For instance, if your company is mentioned in a prestigious publication, sharing the news with the team can be motivating for the team.

-On the other hand, members can also share their breakthrough and achievements with the team.
+On the other hand, members can also share their breakthroughs and achievements with the team.
 Inculcating this habit of sharing can create a sense of belonging, helping employees bond and ensure there is little disconnect despite not having any face-to-face communication.

 And it doesn’t need to be all work-related!

-You can also share a birthday and work anniversary pictures on company-wide channels.
+You can also share birthday and work anniversary pictures on company-wide channels.
 It’s important to celebrate with your team whenever possible.
 It brings colleagues closer and that helps build better rapport in the team.

 Ps.
 Always do video calls instead of audio dial-ins.
 A little human touch to the call goes a long way!
 Like how Buffer does it…

 5. Get organized with project management principles and tools

 Remote workers are often self-managed.
 Due to this, it’s important that project managers utilize tools to track the work done and stay informed while giving employees the space to manage their work on their own.

 Many remote teams have seen high productivity in their organization by planning their work on a bi-weekly basis. with bi-weekly sprints.